How to Measure & Grow Social Media ROI

 Social media is a great way to engage with potential customers and build a brand community—and it’s cost-effective, too.
 Unsurprisingly, it’s now the preferred channel for marketers.

-We’re about to show you some tips for measuring the true value of social media, what to do with the results, and how to improve your ROI.
+We’re about to show you some tips for measuring the true value of social media, what to do with the results, and how to improve your social media ROI.